Skip to content

 • Scrap metal and large electrical items such as washing machines and other white goods, excluding fridges, freezers, TVs and computer monitors

-As with the existing use of the site, there will also be tipping bays on the operational side of the site for the continued use of the Bath outer and city centre weeding and street sweeping teams but this will not be accessible by the public.
+As with the existing use of the site, there will also be tipping bays on the operational side of the site for the continued use of the Bath outer and city centre weeding and street sweeping teams, but this will not be accessible to the public.

-The new recycling centre will have drop-off parking bays for 16 cars, including a dedicated disabled bay.
-There will also be dedicated cycle and pedestrian access, including access from the Bristol and Bath Railway Path, with dedicated cycle stands for unloading, including spaces for cargo bikes.
+The new recycling centre will have drop-off parking bays for 11 cars, including a dedicated disabled bay and 5 waiting spaces.
+There will also be dedicated cycle and pedestrian access, including access from the Bristol and Bath Railway Path, with dedicated cycle stands for unloading, including cargo bikes.

-Artist’s impression showing birds eye view of the new recycling centre, looking east
+Artist’s impression showing birds eye view of the new recycling centre, looking west

 Artists impressions showing how the recycling centre would look – click to open gallery of images